 Baxter’s Nerve Entrapment Treatment

-Some conservative options are:
+Some conservative, non-surgical options to alleviate pain are:

 - Prescribed stretches